-Perhaps another illustration can make this point more starkly - suppose i were to increase the probability of error tenfold, so that there is a much greater chance that the signal is a noise signal.
-The resulting sets are depicted in figure 8.
+Perhaps another illustration can make this point more starkly - suppose the probability of error increases tenfold, so that there is a much greater chance that the signal is a noise signal.
+The resulting sets are depicted in figure 6.

 Thus, increasing the probability of error (or noise signal) shrinks the set of feasible beliefs.
-This is consistent with intuition - if the signal is pure noise, then there should not be any update of beliefs (and thus the set would shrink to a single point at the prior), and with a larger probability of noise one would update "less". i make precise the idea that with a less informative garbling "fewer" posteriors are available below.
+This is consistent with intuition - if the signal is pure noise, then there should not be any update of beliefs (and thus the set would shrink to a single point at the prior), and with a larger probability of noise one would update "less".